Skip to content

 Parameter Type Description

 options?
-T Query options including optional folderId and pagination options
+T Query options including optional folderId, filtering, and pagination options

 Returns